unfoldingWord-dev/electron/docs/development/Electronite/MacBuildNotes.md

 node --version
 ```
 - installed homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
-- Installed Python 3.9 (Python 3.10 has breaking changes that broke Electron compile).
-Can install using brew `brew install python@3.9`, or download from `https://www.python.org/downloads/` .
+- Installed Python 3.10.
+Can install using brew `brew install python@3.10`, or download from `https://www.python.org/downloads/` .
 Check by `python3 --version` .
 - make sure there is a default Python installed by `python --version`.
 Should report 2.x.x, but If it reports 3.x.x it may work.
 Can install 2.7.18 from https://www.python.org/ftp/python/2.7.18/python-2.7.18-macosx10.9.pkg
 - configured Python:
 ```